-In NAPT mode (6.0.0.4 and above), multiple devices connected via a hub or switch share a single PDP context.
+In NAPT mode, multiple devices connected via a hub or switch share a single PDP context.
 The port translating NAT modifies both IP addresses and port numbers so multiple devices can share the single Global IP address assigned to the PDP context.